Availity/sdk-js/docusaurus/docs/recipes/proxy.md

 ## Example

 Below is an example `App` component where we create a proxy, and then call it.
+Note the `X-Availity-Customer-ID` header passed in the proxyApi.query config.
+This header is required for all outbound proxy calls.

 ### Adding API Code Snippet